dockstore/dockstore/README.md

 workflows so that they are  machine readable as well as runnable in a variety of environments.
 While the Dockstore is focused on serving researchers in the biosciences, the combination of Docker + workflow languages can be used by anyone to describe the tools and services in their Docker images in a standardized, machine-readable way.
 Dockstore is also a leading implementor of the GA4GH API standard for container registries, [TRS](https://www.ga4gh.org/news/tool-registry-service-api-enabling-an-interoperable-library-of-genomics-analysis-tools/).
+The usage of this is to enumerate the docker containers
+(from quay.io and hopefully docker hub) and the workflows (from github/bitbucket) that are available to users of Dockstore.org.

 For the live site see [dockstore.org](https://dockstore.org)

-This repo contains the web service and CLI components for Dockstore as well as collecting documentation and the issues for the project as a whole.
-The usage of this is to enumerate the docker containers (from quay.io and hopefully docker hub) and the workflows (from github/bitbucket) that are available to users of Dockstore.org.
+This repo contains the web service component for Dockstore as well as collecting issues for the project as a whole.

 For the related web UI see the [dockstore-ui](https://github.com/dockstore/dockstore-ui2) project.
+For the related CLI see the [cli](https://github.com/dockstore/cli) project.

 ## For Dockstore Users